safe-graph/DGFraud/README.md

 **Introduction**

 **DGFraud** is a Graph Neural Network (GNN) based toolbox for fraud detection.
 It integrates the implementation & comparison of state-of-the-art GNN-based fraud detection models.
-It also includes several utility functions such as graph preprocessing, graph sampling, and performance evaluation.
 The introduction of implemented models can be found [here](#implemented-models). <!-- (Add introduction blogs links). -->

 We welcome contributions on adding new fraud detectors and extending the features of the toolbox.
 Some of the planned features are listed in [TODO list](#todo-list).